neondatabase/delete-branch-action/README.md

 ## Delete a Neon Branch 🚀
-This gitHub action deletes a new Neon branch.
+This GitHub action deletes a new Neon branch.

 Here is an example of how to use it: